liuweihanty/ChIP_analysis_tutorial/README.md

 This tutorial walks step-by-step tutorial of analysis pipeline for ChIP-seq/CUT&RUN.
 In my experience, I found you can generally use the same analysis workflow for the two types of experiment, but there are studies proposing tailored CUT&RUN analysis tools such as [SEACR](https://epigeneticsandchromatin.biomedcentral.com/articles/10.1186/s13072-019-0287-4), you are welcome to experimening orthogonal approaches and becnchmark their performance.

 ## Demo data
 I will be using an example data set to illustrate this workflow.
 This is a paired-end CUT&RUN experiment on human CD34+ HSPC, probing for CUX1 binding.
 There are two replicates.
 There is no input control as CUT&RUN doesn't require it.
-If you are doing ChIP-seq and there is an input control, the only difference in analysis will be at the peak calling step, which I will explain as we get there. <br>
+If you are doing ChIP-seq and there is an input control, the only difference in analysis will be at the peak calling step, which I will explain as we get there, you can keep following along this tutorial <br>

 rep1 <br>
 forward: McN-JK-6S-JK1_S1_R1_001_trimmed.fastq.gz <br>